TheEliForbes/cronus-monitoring/README.md

          chmod +x *.sh

-2. Run the initialization script
+2. Run the initialization script.

          sudo ./init.sh

         2.1.
 Tiller may take a bit to set up, so Helm Chart installation may fail.
-Try again with the following script
+Try again with the following script:

            sudo ./create.sh

-3. Verify Kube-State-Metrics' Prometheus endpoint is operational
+3. Verify Kube-State-Metrics' Prometheus endpoint is operational.

          ./curl.sh

-4. Verify InfluxDB is operational, and receiving data from Telegraf
+4. Verify InfluxDB is operational, and receiving data from Telegraf.

          ./query.sh -c

-5. Now that the stack is set up, define the TICKscripts
+5. Now that the stack is set up, define the TICKscripts.

         5.1 `./copyTickScripts.sh`

         5.2 `./defineTickTasks.sh`

-        5.2.1 If that doesn't work, follow the below.
+        5.2.1 If 5.2 doesn't work, run the commands below.

         5.2.2 `./connectToKapacitorContainer.sh`